ekmartin/game-of-life-3d/README.md

 # game-of-life-3d
-> 3D implementation of Conway's Game of Life, where the simulation happens on your GPU.
+> 3D implementation of Conway's Game of Life, where the game simulation happens on your [GPU](/shaders/update.fs.glsl).

 ## Installation